CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance

-\myparagraph{Parameter-free refinement} The critic LLM's textual feedback must be translated into concrete edits to the planning graph to generate an updated image incorporating the feedback.
-Instead of fine-tuning model parameters—which is impractical without large annotated datasets—we introduce a gradient-free textual optimizer, \texttt{ImGrad}, inspired by TextGrad~\cite{yuksekgonul2024textgrad}. \texttt{ImGrad} acts as an intelligent text-editing agent, interpreting the critic's feedback $\Delta G$ to update the planning graph $G$:
+\myparagraph{Parameter-Free Refinement} The Critic VLM's textual feedback must be translated into concrete edits to the planning graph to generate an updated image incorporating the feedback.
+Instead of fine-tuning model parameters, we employ a parameter-free textual refinement operator inspired by~\cite{yuksekgonul2024textgrad}.
+We denote this operator as $\Psi$, an LLM-based text-editing agent that updates the planning graph through structured natural-language reasoning.
+Given the current graph $G$, the critic feedback $P_\text{feed}$, and an optimisation prompt $P_\text{opt}$, the operator produces an updated graph: $G' = \Psi(G, P_\text{feed}, P_{\text{opt}})$.
+Mirroring how PyTorch's AutoGrad~\cite{paszke2017automatic} performs gradient updates, $\Psi(\cdot)$ interprets the input feedback and estimates a textual analogue of a \textit{gradient}, using a loss function defined as a pre-defined textual prompt template in $P_{\text{opt}}$.
+It then applies gradient-like edits to $G$ via textual modifications rather than numerical parameter updates.

-Importantly, \texttt{ImGrad} operates on the textual representations rather than numerical parameters.
-For example: \ding{172} For feedback like \texttt{"$cup_7$ is overlapping with $cup_3$"}, \texttt{ImGrad} adjusts $G$ to increase spatial separation. \ding{173} {For \texttt{"only 28 cups detected but target is 30"}, it adds missing nodes in $G$}.
-This parameter-free approach is compatible with any frozen diffusion model and allows precise, structured refinements. {With the updated graph $G'$, we re-run the planning graph construction, which produces a refined layout $\mathbb{L}$, followed by image synthesis $I$ (see Fig.~\ref{fig:refinemet}).
-The feedback loop terminates when the composite score $S$ exceeds a threshold (0.85) and the predicted object count $s_c$ matches the ground truth $s^{gt}_c$.}
+Operating entirely on textual representations, $\Psi$ applies targeted structural edits to $G$.
+For example: \ding{172}~For feedback such as \texttt{``$cup_7$ overlaps with $cup_3$''}, it increases spatial separation in $G$. \ding{173}~For \texttt{``only 28 cups detected but target is 30''}, it inserts the missing object nodes.
+This parameter-free refinement is compatible with any frozen diffusion model.
+After obtaining $G'$, we derive $P_{G'}$~(Eq.~\ref{eq:graph}) to generate a refined layout $\mathbb{L}$~(Eq.~\ref{eq:design_vlm}), followed by updated image synthesis $I$ (see~\Cref{fig:refinemet}). {The process terminates when the composite score exceeds a quality threshold, \ie, the detector confirms the correct count and the aesthetic score is acceptable, or after a fixed number of rounds to prevent diminishing returns from further refinement.
+In practice, the majority of prompts converge within three rounds (see convergence analysis in the Supplementary).}